 You may know this already from our Chicken Teriyaki recipe, but Teriyaki is not the name of the sauce but rather a cooking method…

-Yakitori is grilled skewered chicken dipped in a Teriyaki-like sauce.
-It is a very popular appetizer at Yakitori bars and other bar-type restaurants in…
+Yakitori is grilled, skewered chicken, often dipped in a teriyaki-like sauce.
+It’s a very popular appetizer at yakitori bars and other bar-style restaurants in…

 Celery is not really an ingredient for Japanese cuisine.
 It has a strong flavor and may not be able to be used in all…